Skip to main content

 Communications Manager

 Michigan’s in a bit of an odd place.
 It’s considered a climate haven, a place that can protect people from the worst of climate change.
 But its literal havens—our homes—are causing problems.
 They’re old, expensive, elusive and, in fact, causing climate change.
-In Episode 1 of our four-part Project Greenprint miniseries, Crain’s Detroit Business reporter (and Detroiter) Nick Manes joins us to talk about the state of housing and how it serves as both a problem and a solution to our state.
+In the first episode of our four-part green buildings miniseries, Crain’s Detroit Business reporter (and Detroiter) Nick Manes joins us to talk about the state of housing and how it serves as both a problem and a solution to our state.

 To follow Nick’s real estate reporting, go to crainsdetroit.com.